-Chart 7 Cumulative gross issuance of bonds by UK PNFCs^(a)
+Chart 6 Cumulative gross issuance of bonds by UK PNFCs(a)

-Sources: Dealogic and Bank calculations
+Sources: Dealogic and Bank calculations.

-(a) Data are subject to periodic revisions
+(a) Data are subject to periodic revisions.

-The difference between corporate bond spreads and corresponding credit default swap (CDS) premia was broadly unchanged, both for those bonds eligible for the Facility and those not, and it remains at levels last seen prior to the events of September 2008 (Chart 8).
+The difference between corporate bond spreads and corresponding credit default swap (CDS) premia, one indicator of market liquidity, was broadly unchanged in 2011 Q1 both for those bonds eligible for the Facility and those not.
+This measure remains at levels last seen prior to the events of September 2008 (Chart 7).